South Tyneside’s Metro Flow project meets its halfway stage on time

-Nexus who own and operate Metro revealed that work on the Metro Flow project is moving forward and is due to complete by the 4th of December coinciding with the line between Pelaw and South Shields reopening.
+Nexus who own and operate revealed that work on the Metro Flow project is moving forward and is due to complete by the 4th of December coinciding with the line between Pelaw and South Shields reopening.

 The track dualling project will bring greater reliability over the entire Metro network and will provide an increased frequency of trains into the future.
 So far, the project has seen 3km of new track installed alongside the replacement of five track junctions and has seen more than 4,000 sleepers and 16,000 tonnes of new ballast put in place.
-The huge work site which stretches from Gateshead to South Tyneside sees 1,000 railway workers employed.
+The huge work site which stretches from to sees 1,000 railway workers employed.

 Major Project Director at Nexus, Cathy Massarella, said: “The Metro Flow project has reached the halfway point and the works are making great progress.